KaleabTessera/NeuralNetwork_From_Scratch/README.md

 # NeuralNetwork_From_Scratch
-An implementation of a Fully-connected Neural Network build from Scratch - only using Numpy.
+A Fully-connected Neural Network, build from scratch using only Numpy (and Sklean for standardizing the data).

 ## How to Run
 python3 NN.py